 For purposes of this report, certain accounting procedures were followed which help illustrate the authorizations and expenditures of the individual programs.
 The Schedule of Expenditures of Federal Awards is prepared on the accrual basis of accounting.
 All authorizations represent the total allotments or grant awards received.
 All expenses and capital outlays are reported as expenditures.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance and/or OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.